 19. Taste of Little Italy

-Save the dates – June 18 & 19, 2024 – for the Taste of Little Italy.
+Mark your calendar in June every year for the Taste of Little Italy.
 48 blocks of Little Italy’s best food and drinks.
 Sample different restaurants each evening.
 Check-in at Piazza della Famiglia, grab your Taste Passport, and start tasting.

 If you prefer a sit-down experience, head to Piazza della Famiglia, where seating is available.
 Live music at both Piazza della Famiglia and Piazza Basilone adds to the lively atmosphere.